nishantddubey/Linux_assignment/README.md

 1. To create a user we have to be a root user.
 >> sudo su

 2. To create a user in local host we can use useradd command .
 >> useradd nishant

 3. Add password for user using passwd commands.
 >> passwd nishant

 4. To restrict the sudo permission for the user we will remove it from sudo group.
 >> deluser nishant sudo

 Now user is unable to execute sudo commands.

+# Configure your system in such a way that when a user type and executes a describe command from anywhere of the system it must list all the files and folders of the user's current directory.

+Ex:- $ describe
+$ content1 content2
+Content3 content 4

+Solution:

+1. To achieve this for a particular user we can add aliasing in .bashrc file.

+Steps:

+1. Go to the home directory of that user by using cd commands
+>> cd

+2.Look for .bashrc file using ls -a command
+>> ls -a  .bashrc

+3. Open that file using editor like vi or nano
+>> nano  .bashrc

+4. Add the aliasing in the file or end of the file
+>> alias describe = ‘ls’
+and save the file.

+5. After adding the aliasing run source .bashrc command so that it come into effect.
+>> source  .bashrc

+Now when you run  $ describe command it will display list of directories and files of the user’s current directory.

+2. To achieve this for all user of the system we can add the aliasing globally in .bashrc file of  /etc.

+Steps:
+1. Switch to root user by using sudo su command.
+>> sudo su

+1. Go to the /etc directory  by using cd commands
+>> cd /etc

+2.Look for bashrc file using ls -a command
+>> ls -a bashrc

+3. Open that file using editor like vi or nano
+>> vi  bashrc

+4. Add the aliasing in the file or end of the file
+>> alias describe = ‘ls’
+and save the file.

+5. After adding the aliasing run source .bashrc command so that it come into effect.
+>> source  .bashrc

+Now when you run  $ describe command by any user of the  system it will display list of directories and files of the user’s current directory.

+# Question: Users can put a compressed file at any path of the linux file system.
+The name of the file 	 will be research and the extension will be of compression type, example for gzip type extension will be .gz.
+You have to find the file and check the compression type and uncompress it.

+Solution:

+To achieve thjs we can write a script with find a file starts with research.
+After that it will check the compression type of file and uncompress it if possible.

+Explanations of all steps :

+1. Create a script file with sudo access so that it can  decompress the file of any location in our file system.
+    • Switch to root user

+2. Create a script file using file editor. eg .
+Decompress.sh (providing .sh is not mandatory to increase the readability I have given)

+3. write the script in file:

+#!/bin/bash

+echo Searching for research file  in your system...

+#searhing the file

+file=$(find / -name "research.*" 2>/dev/null )

+#checking if the exist or not
+if [ -z "$file" ];
+then

+  echo "Sorry!
+No research file available in your System" exit 1 fi

+echo The available file is "$file"

+#check file extension to find compression type
+type="${file##*.}"

+#uncompressing the file

+case "$type" in
+#if giz compressed file found
+gz) echo uncompressing  "$file"
+    gzip -d "$file"
+;;

+#if zip compressed file found
+zip) echo  uncompressing "$file"
+     unzip "$file"
+;;
+# for other type of file
+*) echo "unknown compression file type $file" exit 1
+;;
+esac

+echo "File uncomprssed successfully"

+file=$(find / -name "research.*" 2>/dev/null )

+> it will search for the file whose name starts with research and ends with any extension.
+Like research.txt , research.gip etc and store the file path in file variable.

+if [ -z "$file" ];
+then
+  echo "Sorry!
+No research file available in your System" exit 1 fi

+> this step will check that the availability of research file.
+If the file variable is empty then it will execute this statement and display “Sorry!
+No research file available in your system.
+And exit 1 will exit the execution  of script.

+echo The available file is "$file"

+>if file is available in system it will display the file name

+type="${file##*.}"

+> in this step it will extract the extension of available research file and store it in type variable.
+Eg if the research.gz file is available then it will extract the gz and store it in type variable.

+Now we will use case statement to decompress the file.

+Case "$type" in
+#if giz compressed file found
+gz) echo uncompressing  "$file"
+    gzip -d "$file"
+;;

+#if zip compressed file found
+zip) echo  uncompressing "$file"
+     unzip "$file"
+;;

+#if bzip2 compressed file found
+bz2) echo uncompressing "$file"
+     bzip2 -d "$file"
+;;

+#if xz compressed file found
+xz) echo uncompressing "$file"
+    xz -d "$file"
+;;

+#for other type of file
+*) echo "unknown compression file type $file" exit 1
+;;

+esac

+it will check the file extension and decompress accordingly.
+If the file with different extension which cannot be  decompressed then it will display “unknown compression file type <with file path>”

+echo "File uncomprssed successfully"
+> After successful decompression of file it will display “File uncompressed successful”

+# Configure your system in such a way that any user of your system creates a file then there should not be permission to do any activity in that file.

+Solution:

+Steps:

+To set default permission of a file creation we can use umask command.

+1. To apply this configuration to all users of system we have to add umask permission in bashrc file of /etc directory.

+Become root user using sudo su command.
+>> sudo su

+Go the /etc dir and look for bashrc file.
+>> cd /etc
+>> ls bashrc

+2. Open the file using file editor like vi or nano
+>> nano basrc

+3. Set default configuration for file permission umask  u-rwx save the file

+4. After adding the configuration run source bashrc command so that configuration come into effect.
+>> source bashrc

+Now if a user creates a file he will not able to any activity in that file.

+# Question: Create a service with the name showtime , after starting the service, every minute it should print the current time in a file in the user home directory.
+Ex:-
+sudo service showtime start -> It should start writing in file. sudo service showtime stop -> It should stop writing in file. sudo service showtime status -> It should show status.

+Solution:
+To achieve this we can write a script which writes current time in users home directory.
+And then create a systemd service unit  file which manage the execution of that script.
+After creating the systemd we can stat stop and  check the status of service as per the requirements.

+Steps:

+1. For creating service we need sudo access so first switch user to root or we can also do that sudo access users.
+>> sudo su

+2. switch to home directory of the root user using cd command.
+>> cd

+3. Create a script file like showtime.sh  using file editor like  vim or  nano (giving .sh extension is not mandatory to increase the readability we can do that).
+>> nano showtime.sh

+4. create a scripts which writes current time in a file after every minutes in user’s home directory here user is root so it will write in root’s home directory with filename showtime.txt
+So script is like :

+#!/bin/bash
+while true;
+do
+echo $(date +%T) >> /root/showtime.txt
+sleep 60
+done

+Script has been  completed.
+Now we will create service.

+5. To create a systemd service we have to change the directory to /etc/systemd/system
+>> cd /etc/systemd/system

+6.  create a systemd unit file with showtime name (eg. showtime.service) using file editor.
+>> nano showtime.service

+7. Write all the required configurations like:

+[Unit]
+Description=Showtime Service
+After=network.target

+[Service]
+Type=simple
+ExecStart=/root/showtime.sh
+Restart=always

+[Install]
+WantedBy=multi-user.target

+8. Now reload and start the systemd service using systemctl commands:
+    • To reload the  systemd configuration files to apply changes in services:
+		>>  systemctl daemon-reload

+    • To start the showtime service :
+              >>  systemctl start showtime

+The system get started it will start writing current time in showtime.txt file in user’s  home directory.

+9. To check the status of service we uses systemctl status showtime.
+>> systemctl status showtime

+10. To stop the service we can use systemctl stop showtime.
+>> systemctl stop showtime